simon84/LoadoutFramework/README.md

 By inheriting the `Collection`-class (`class MyLoadout : Collection`), you can define your custom loadout by filling the properties.
 As class inheritance is possible, you can define additional loadouts based on other loadouts.

-Additional, you can aggregate subloadouts.
-Maybe you want to have a medical backpack and some weapons with a predefined magazine loadout, you can create some sub-loadouts or sub-collections which can be added to your unit-loadout.
+Additional, you can aggregate sub-collections.
+Maybe you want to have a medical backpack and some weapons with a predefined magazine loadout, you can create some sub-collections which can be added to your unit-loadout.
 ```
 class Weapon_MX : Collection { // idially added to cfgTemplates.hpp but not necessary
 	primaryWeapon[] = {"arifle_MX_F"};